Frequently Asked Questions

 Transcripts should be uploaded with the application form, if available.
 Grade reports for additional terms are not necessary for application purposes.
 Official, sealed transcripts documenting attendance at each college and university will be required prior to enrollment in the graduate program at Caltech.

 For the purpose of applying, official, sealed copies of your transcripts are not required and scanned copies of an original transcript or university generated web printouts are accepted.
 Transcripts that are too large to attach to the online application may be sent via email to email@example.com and an admissions staff member will upload them to the appropriate application folder.
 Please note, however, that any electronic submissions must be official records from the school or college attended.
 Hand-typed listings of courses prepared by the applicant will not be considered.
 Official, sealed transcripts documenting attendance at each college and university will be required prior to enrollment in the graduate program at Caltech.

 Only one copy of your transcript from each school attended is required.

-Applicants wishing to apply to more than one academic option may do so, but please note that an application processing fee of $100 will be charged for each academic option selected.
-Applicants wishing to use one application only (i.e., using the same supporting documents) may do so by sending an email to email@example.com indicating the departments you would like to review your application.
-Applications will not be considered by more than two academic options.
-In reviewing your application, the admission committee of the option to which you have applied may recommend that your application be reviewed by another option as well.
+Applications will not be accepted for more than one academic option per admission cylce.
+In reviewing your application, the admission committee of the option to which you have applied may recommend that your application be reviewed by another option.
 If your application is referred to another option you will not be charged any additional fees or be asked to submit a duplicate application.